 Today, we will leave Dubrovnik heading to the Island of Mljet.
 On our way, we will anchor in a secluded bay to enjoy a refreshing dip in the crystal-clear sea and our on-board lunch, before anchoring in Pomena or Polače on the Island of Mljet.
 Part of the island was declared a national park – two saltwater lakes (in the larger one there is a small island with a former monastery) are connected only by a narrow channel to the sea.
 Do not miss the opportunity to visit the National Park (entrance fee incl. boat ride to the small monastery island approx. 17 €, payable on-site).
 We recommend that you bring your bathing suit, since the temperature of the salt water lakes is always 2°C above the temperature of the sea.
 Overnight stay on the Island of Mljet, where you may enjoy dinner at a restaurant.

 Monday: Island of Mljet–Island of Vis

 Today, we will visit the “forbidden” Island of Vis.
 The Island of Vis was closed to foreign visitors until the end of the 1980s.
 Where there was once an Air Force runway, now there are vineyards.
-After having had plenty of time for swimming, sunbathing and lunch in a secluded bay, we will head to the port of Vis, where we are supposed to arrive in the late afternoon.
+After having had plenty of time for swimming, sunbathing and lunch on board, we will head to the port of Vis, where we are supposed to arrive in the late afternoon.
 For dinner, you may visit one of the island’s restaurants.

 Tuesday: Island of Vis–Vodice